trybash/bash-emulator/README.md

 - `workingDirectory` a string containing the current working directory (defaults to `/home/user`)
 - `fileSystem` an object that maps from absolute paths to directories or files.
-  - Each value has a `type` property thats either `'dir'` or `'file'` and a `lastEdited` property containing a unix timestamp
+  - Each value has a `type` property thats either `'dir'` or `'file'` and a `modified` property containing a unix timestamp
   - Files also have a `content` property.
   - Default file system contains only directories for `/home/user`